 Tinnitus is a subjective sound, usually, a ringing, hissing or pumping sound that only the patient can hear.
 Tinnitus is a symptom not a disease.
 The sounds can come and go.
 They can be in one ear or both ears.
 Tinnitus can be the result of side effects from medications.
 Something as simple as a piece of wax blocking the ear canal can cause Tinnitus.
 In any event, seeing your primary care physician or ENT for an examination would be the correct place to start whether or not hearing aids can help.

 In general, there are three types of hearing loss

 • Sensorineural hearing loss occurs when there is damage to the inner ear or to the auditory nerve.
 This is sometimes referred to as common nerve deafness.
 This type of hearing loss is usually permanent.

 • Conductive hearing loss occurs when sound cannot reach the inner ear.
 Something physically prevents sound from being amplified.
 Hearing may be restored with medications or surgery.

 • Presbycusis is a form of hearing loss that comes on gradually as people age.
 Some of its causes are aging, heredity, prescription drugs or injury.
 Gradual loss continues for patients over 50 years of age.

 800 Turnpike Street, Suite 300, North Andover, Ma 01845, firstname.lastname@example.org

-Discount Hearing Centers began a part time online presence in 2006.
-Just 11 years later we’ve grown to a full time, service oriented hearing aid business servicing Andover, Eastern Massachusetts and Southern New Hampshire locations.
-In-home service and hearing testing has been a cornerstone of our business philosophy.
+Discount Hearing Centers began a part-time online presence in 2006.
+Just 11 years later we’ve grown to a full time, service-oriented hearing aid business servicing Andover, Eastern Massachusetts and Southern New Hampshire locations.
+In-home service and hearing testing have been a cornerstone of our business philosophy.
 We want to help patients with hearing loss that have trouble getting out and about.
 If you can’t get out, we come to you.
 No charge, no hassle, no kidding.